sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 - Sourcegraph Form: 1 business days
 - Customer Form: not accepted, requires a legal-to-legal call if customer pushes back
 - EOQ: Deal Desk will attempt to expedite reviews in the last week of the quarter

+#### MSAs

+1. Deployment method: On Prem, Cloud, Managed instance, or Offline
+1. Deal value: annual contract value
+1. Logo rights: are you negotiating for logo rights?
+1. Timeline: flag any special timing needs

+SLAs—Turnaround for Legal review:

+- Sourcegraph Form: 3 business days
+- Customer Form: not accepted, requires a legal-to-legal call if customer pushes back
+- EOQ: Legal will expedite reviews at end of quarter.
+Priority to higher ACV deals.

 ### Vendor contracts